steffrahaim/lumen-marketing/wp-content/plugins/foobox-image-lightbox/readme.txt

 Works with most image gallery plugins, but works best with our [FooGallery Image Gallery WordPress Plugin](http://foo.gallery).

+**New Feature : Complete FooBox Asset Control!**

+By default, FooBox includes javascript and stylesheet assets into all your pages.
+We do this, because we do not know if the page content contains media or not.
+If you want more control over when FooBox assets are included, you can now exclude the assets by default, by enabling a setting.
+Then on each page, you can choose to include them when required.
+Alternatively, you can leave the setting disabled, and then choose to exclude the FooBox assets from particular pages.
+A new metabox is now available when editing your pages or posts.
+This new feature was only available in the PRO version beforehand, but we feel control over your website performance is something you should not have to pay for.
+Enjoy!

 **Now includes a 7-day free trial of FooBox Pro!**

 **FooBox Image Lightbox Features:**